- Change Your Password

 2) Scroll to the bottom of the page to the New Password area.

-3) Type your new password into both boxes and click the Update Profile button when you are done.
+3) Type your new password into the box or click on the password Generator.
+Then click the Save Changes button when you are done.

 4) Your password has been updated!